 Prof John Donegan received BSc and PhD degrees from University College Galway in 1982 and 1986.
 He had post-doctoral appointments in Lehigh University, Bethlehem, USA and in Max-Planck Institut für Festkörperforschung, Stuttgart, Germany.
-He was appointed to the academic staff in Trinity College Dublin in 1993, he is now a Fellow of Trinity College Dublin and Professor of Physics.
-He is a fellow of the Institute of Physics and the Institute of Nanotechnology, a senior member of the IEEE and the American Physical Society.
-He was recently the Head of School of Physics in TCD.
-Professor Donegan has collaborations with Ludwig-Maximilians-Universitaet Muenchen, University of Dresden, Université de Reims, and the Bell Laboratories, New Jersey.
-He has published 153 papers in journals and conference proceedings as noted in the web of science.
-He has made 15 patent applications.
+He was appointed to the academic staff in Trinity College Dublin in 1993, he is now a Fellow of Trinity College Dublin and Professor of the Physics and Applications of Light.
+He is a fellow of the Institute of Physics, a senior member of the IEEE and the American Physical Society.
+He is the Deputy Director of the CRANN Nanoscience centre in Trinity College.
+Professor Donegan has an active collaboration with Professor Wei-Hua Guo from Huazhong University of Science and Technology in Wuhan.
+They have a joint project funded by Science Foundation Ireland and the National Science Foundation of China.
+Professor Guo was a former post-doc in CONNECT (when it was CTVR).
+Professor Donegan has published 350 papers in journals and conference proceedings.
+He has a h-index of 48 according to Google Scholar with total citations of 14,000.
+He holds patent on laser devices for optical communications and heat assisted magnetic recording.

 Funded Investigator Trinity College Dublin TCD Converged